Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 - Car hire

-What to do in Birmingham Airport
+What to do at Birmingham Airport

 Relax in a lounge

 Booking an airport lounge is a great way to start off your holiday in style.
-The lounges at Birmingham Airport offer travellers a peaceful and relaxing space to use while waiting for your flight.
+The lounges at Birmingham Airport offer travellers a peaceful and relaxing space to use while waiting for their flight.

 Typically offering a range of complimentary hot and cold snacks, teas, coffees, and alcoholic beverages, booking a lounge means you’ll be away from all the hustle and bustle of the busy terminal.